EyeSeeTea/d2-docker/README.md

 ### Commit & push an existing DHIS2 instance

-This will create a new _dhis2-db_ image from the current data (SQL dump and apps) in d2-docker containers:
+This will create a new _dhis2-db_ image from the current data (SQL dump and apps) in running d2-docker containers:

 ```
 $ bin/d2-docker commit eyeseetea/dhis2-db:2.30-sierra